Finding the Day of the Week

 by Basil Dragonstrike

 John H. Conway was one of the greatest mathematicians of the 20th/21st century.
-His work is famous for briliance and innovation.
-It is, therefore, unfortunate that he came up with a method of determining the day of the week for any date in the Julian/Gregorian calendar (the "Doomsday Rule") that has become so popular; popular due to his reputation.
+His work is famous for brilliance and innovation.
+It is, therefore, unfortunate that he came up with a method of determining the day of the week for any date in the Julian/Gregorian calendar (the "Doomsday Rule") that has become very popular; popular due to his reputation.
 Unfortunate because it is, bluntly, an ugly, ugly mess.

 Ugly, too, are all the methods shown in Wikipedia under "Determination of the day of the week."
 In fact, there is a fairly simple method for finding the day of the week for any date from 5 CE onwards.
 Let me show you....